 Busting the myth

-In this article, I hope I have busted the myth that ‘investing in shares is a very risky business’.
+In this article, I hope I have busted the myth that ‘investing in shares is a very risky business’ in all circumstances.

 Are shares risky?
 If you’re investing for a single day, they certainly are.
 You might as well spend your time spread betting on horse racing!